 A lack (deficiency) of folate in the human body can be caused by certain diseases, by taking certain medications, or by not getting enough folate in your diet.
 Folate deficiency can lead to decreased red blood cells, or anemia.
 Folate deficiency can also cause high levels of a certain amino acid in the blood, a condition called hyperhomocysteinemia (HYE-per-HOE-moe-sis-tin-EE-mee-a).

-L-methylfolate may also be used for purposes not listed in this medication guide.
+XaQuil XR may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use XaQuil XR if you are allergic to it.

 To make sure XaQuil XR is safe for you, tell your doctor if you have:

 Tell your doctor if you are pregnant or breast-feeding.
 Your dose needs may be different during pregnancy or while you are nursing.

 Follow all directions on your prescription label.
 Do not take XaQuil XR in larger or smaller amounts or for longer than recommended.

 Use only the strength of l-methylfolate that your doctor has prescribed.
 Do not switch brands without your doctor's advice.

 You may take XaQuil XR with or without food.
 Follow your doctor's instructions.